Plot the physical locations of measuring stations, indicating flow volume by width

 MPD scale, and no thresholding is performed.
 For the danube

-distribution function.
-We can use the functions Gamma2chi()
+function.
+We can use the functions Gamma2chi() and

 There exist several other summary statistics for extremal dependence.
 The extremal variogram is introduced in Engelke and Volgushev (2022) and turns out to be particularly useful for inference of extremal graphical models discussed below.

-extremal variogram is defined as the matrix Γ(k) with
+pre-asymptotic extremal variogram is defined as the matrix \(\Gamma^{(k)}\) with entries \[\begin{equation*}

 variable being large.

-called the extremal variogram and can be expressed in terms of the MPD
+the extremal variogram and can be expressed in terms of the MPD \(\mathbf{Y}\): \[\begin{equation*}

 Weak/strong extremal dependence is indicated by large/small values of